French Wine A-Z Dictionary

 Website: vignobles-et-chateaux.com

-Vignobles & Chateaux is an excellent wine store that covers all the bases from fine & rare to affordable everyday claret.
-The level of knowledge and service is formidable – advice is offered without a hint of pretension, and their team understands that everyone approaches wine at their own pace—one of the best in Bordeaux.
+Vignobles & Chateaux is an excellent wine store that offers everything from fine and rare wines to affordable everyday claret.
+The level of knowledge and service is formidable—advice is offered without a hint of pretension, and the team understands that everyone approaches wine at their own pace—one of the best in Bordeaux.

 Why buy Bordeaux wines during your vacation when most major world cities have stores that sell a wide range of brands?
-The main reason is choice: you’ll find scores of older/rare wines that most global retailers probably won’t stock, and often the prices can be very favorable, particularly if you buy directly from the chateaux.
-Yet despite the allure of buying prestigious vintages after a glorious day’s wine tasting, there are a few things to be aware of before handing over any money.
+The main reason is choice: you’ll find scores of older/rare wines that most global retailers probably won’t stock, and often, the prices can be very favorable, mainly if you buy directly from the chateaux.
+Yet despite the allure of purchasing prestigious vintages after a glorious day’s wine tasting, there are a few things to be aware of before handing over any money.

 However, if your sole motivation is to make a return on your investment, you’ll need to limit yourself to the wines listed above.
-Of course, certain vintages attract far higher prices than others – The following are the most celebrated older Bordeaux wines of the last 55 years:
+Of course, certain vintages attract far higher prices than others – The following are the most celebrated Bordeaux vintages from the last 50 years

 In contrast, vintages such as 2007, 2011, and 2013 are generally considered to be weaker years, but that can often mean better prices.
-Top chateaux make good wines every year, although there is no denying the 2009 and 2010 vintages are truly spectacular and attract the highest prices.
+Top chateaux make good wines yearly, although there is no denying that the 2009 and 2010 vintages are spectacular and attract the highest prices.

-But most importantly, always exercise caution when buying older wines.
+Most importantly, you should always exercise caution when buying older wines.
 Faking of old vintages, especially of Bordeaux wines, is becoming increasingly common, and there’s often no comeback if the prized bottle of Lafite you’ve purchased turns out to be vinegar.
 Ensure your retailer gives you an overview of your consumer warranty and rights.
 The alarm bells should ring if it looks like all aspects of the bottle – cork, capsule, label, and glass – were not aged together.
 After, say, 25 years, there should be some oxidation of the label.
 After spending over two decades in a dusty cellar, the capsule and the cork will not look youthful.
-Also, give particular attention to the ullage levels – the air space between the cork and the liquid – as older bottles should have a bigger space between the cork and wine.
+Also, particular attention should be given to the ullage levels – the air space between the cork and the liquid – as older bottles should have a bigger space between the cork and wine.

 If you would like us to customize an exclusive luxury tour, contact us and let us know your travel plans.
 We offer luxury food and wine tours for private groups of a mininium two guests.
 In addition, all of our private, chauffeured tours are available year-round upon request.